raballew/kne-on-ocp/README.md

 oc delete namespace $namespace
 ```

-Then create a topology with a valid BGP configuration:
+Then create a topology with a valid configuration:

 ```bash
 namespace=3-node-ceos-with-traffic-fixed